ShangqunYu/hopper2d/README.md

-# hopper2d still in progress
+# hopper2d still in progress, contact dyanmics is done, need to do casadi now